 Save emergency cash for emergency spending.

 Having health insurance is the first thing you can do for yourself to prepare for an emergency.
 Familiarize yourself with your coverage.
 Some information is listed right on your insurance card.
 How much is your co-pay to see a doctor?
 What is the co-pay for an emergency room visit?
 The latter typically costs between $150.00 and $300.00 (and that’s just the co-pay; the full bill, including the cost of any treatment and medical attention that isn't covered by your insurance provider, will be mailed to you later).
 Make sure you have this amount of money stashed in an easy-to-access account, just in case.
 Touch it only should an emergency situation arise.
-Depending on the urgency of your condition, you may be asked to make the co-pay before the ER doctor will see you.
+Depending on the urgency of your condition, you may be asked to make the co-pay before a doctor will see you.

 Take a first aid, CPR, or Wilderness First Responder class.

 You can get medically certified even if you aren’t studying medicine or nursing.
 Some colleges may offer CPR certification for credit.
 Others may offer discounted CPR classes through the school gym’s programming.
 If your college doesn’t participate in a CPR-certification program, the Red Cross, National Outdoor Leadership School, and the American Heart Association help people connect with courses in their areas.

 Page last updated: 03/2019